 |Noname (1st Gen) Composite Decking||$3.8 - $4.5 per sq.ft||$31 - $36 per sq.ft|

-Choosing based on cost is one way to go, but each product has a unique set of features, as well as pros and cons.
+Making your decision based on price alone is one way to go.
+However, each product has a unique set of features, as well as pros and cons.

-2. Long Lasting ValueDecks are not created equal in how long they will last.
+2. Long lasting valueDecks are not created equal in how long they will last.
 This feature is also reflected in their cost.
-The least durable and lasting are pressure treated wood decks.
-Therefore, they are also the cheapest.
-Other wood decking materials, such as cedar will last significantly longer, but they too will eventually be susceptible to rot, mold, moisture penetration and overall degradation.
+The least durable and lasting is pressure treated wood.
+Therefore, it is also the cheapest.
+Other woods, such as cedar or ipe, will last significantly longer, but they too will eventually be susceptible to rot, mold, moisture penetration and overall degradation.

-Composite materials, such as Trex Deck, is the second best option in terms of longevity.
-They have a service life of 25-30, which is twice as long as that of most wood decks.
+Composite materials, such as Trex, is the second best option in terms of longevity.
+They have a service life of 25-30, which is twice as long as most woods.

 Finally, a PVC plastic deck will last the longest and is the most weather and rot resistant.
 Hence, its on the highest end of the price spectrum.
 A state-of-the-art synthetic deck can last 40 years or more.
 Some manufacturers even offer "Lifetime" warranties on these materials.

-At the same time, technology has made leaps in terms of creating composite and synthetic decking materials that come pretty close to the warm look of real wood.
+At the same time, technology has made leaps in terms of creating composite and synthetic decking that comes pretty close to the warm look of real wood.
 Additionally, there are colors and styles that would look great with modern architecture.